China–Maldives relations

 Diplomatic relations between the People's Republic of China and the Maldives were established in 1972.
 China has an embassy in Malé which opened in November 2011, and the Maldives has an embassy in Beijing which opened in 2009.
+Approximately 70 percent of the Maldives' total debt is attributed to Chinese projects, with an annual payment of US$92 million to China, constituting around 10 percent of the country's entire budget.
+China has become pervasive in the Maldives, exerting influence over infrastructure, trade, and energy sectors.

+China-Maldives ties improved with the election of Mohamed Muizzu as president in 2023.
+Likewise, relations between the Maldives and India deteriorated, with relations hitting a new low after an incident involving the Indian Coast Guard boarding three Maldivian fishing boats within the Maldives's Exclusive Economic Zone.
+On March 5, 2024, the Maldives and China signed a bilateral military pact in a further sign of warmer Sino-Maldivian ties vis-a-vis worsening Indo-Maldivian ties.
+President Mohamed Muizzu considers his country's relationship with Beijing as one of the Maldives' closest 'allies and developmental partners' in the region.

 History

-The relations between China and Maldives date back hundreds of years.
-A record from Tang Dynasty documents a visiting Maldivian delegation bearing gifts from King Baladitiya to Emperor Gaozong in 658 AD, and repeatedly in 662 AD.
+The relations between China and the Maldives date back hundreds of years.
+A record from the Tang dynasty documents a visiting Maldivian delegation bearing gifts from King Baladitiya to Emperor Gaozong in 658 AD, and repeatedly in 662 AD.
 The Maldives are referred to as "Mo-lai".
 The Chinese explorer Zheng He visited the islands in 1412 and 1417 AD.

+The Maldives has historically been aligned with India since its independence in 1965 but has increasingly engaged with China, particularly after joining China's Belt and Road Initiative (BRI) in 2014.

 Maldives strongly supported China's 2007 application to join the South Asian Association for Regional Cooperation (SAARC) as an observer.
+In November 2011, China opened an embassy in Malé.

 In July 2022, the Chinese embassy in the capital city Malé received a bomb threat, sent via the city's website, that also targeted a Russian consulate.
 Security forces were dispatched to the affected areas and the residence of politician Mohamed Nasheed, and some streets were cordoned off.